luizj/Preula-XML-Sitemap-Generator/README.md

 2 - Run the script via Chrome or Firefox

-3 - Move *.xml files to root folder

-4 - Check your robots.txt if you not have sitemap added, submit sitemap to Google and Bing
+3 - Check your robots.txt if you not have sitemap added, submit sitemap to Google and Bing